LucasAschenbach/advanced_navigator/README.md

 );
 ```

-Most use-cases will only need the `paths` argument.
+It is worth noting that most use-cases will only need the `paths` argument for *Path Navigation*.
 However, there is the option to specify an `onGeneratePath` and  `onUnknownPath` function for full customizability.
 These functions can work in tandem with `paths` and are used by the navigator as a fallback for requests `paths` is unable to handle.

 ```dart
 AdvancedNavigator(